Bedtime Routine for Toddlers: What Actually Works

 - Get back on track the very next night — not gradually, right away.
 The routine rebuilds faster than you might expect.

 - Avoid negotiating new "one more" requests once the routine has ended.
 Toddlers are extraordinarily skilled at stretching goodnights.
 A clear, warm, firm ending is kinder in the long run than extended negotiations.
+If resistance to the routine is part of a broader pattern of not following instructions, our post on toddler not listening explains the developmental reasons behind this — and what actually helps.

 - Check for overtiredness.
 A toddler who fights sleep hardest is often one who needed to be in bed 30 minutes earlier.
 Overtired children produce cortisol to stay alert, which makes falling asleep genuinely harder — not a willpower issue on their part.